Kotlin/KEEP/proposals/jvm-expose-boxed.md

 ```

 ### Abstract members

+> [!WARNING]
+> Exposing abstract members involves the [same problems as using `@JvmName` on those members](https://youtrack.jetbrains.com/issue/KT-31420/Support-JvmName-on-interface-or-provide-other-interface-evolution-mechanism).
+This proposal describes how exposing abstract members ought to work, once the other issues are resolved.

 When an abstract member (either in an interface or a class) is marked with `@JvmExposeBoxed`, a _concrete_ bridge function is generated which calls the abstract member.